SofteqDG/ios-objective-c-coding-style/README.md

 @end
 ```

-Anonymous categories SHOULD be used for private methods, properties, variables and SHOULD be placed only in the implementation file of a class.
+Anonymous categories SHOULD be used only for private methods, properties, variables and SHOULD be placed only in the implementation file of a class.

 **For example:**